osuran/Terraform-Training/README.md

 # terraform-training
-This repo provides examples for lab sessions for the Terraform Training series - 2023 for Imperva Inc
+This repo provides examples for lab sessions for the Terraform Training series
 example 1 - A simple and basic Terraform script
 example 2 - Segregating a single Terraform file into mutiple files
 example 3 - Map varialble and outputting attributes